LFFIN/food-recognition-using-pretrained-model-Efficient-B3/README.md

-## 📄 Submission Format
+##  Submission Format

-Your submission must be a CSV file with the following format:
+Submission must be a CSV file with the following format:

 * First column → **Filename** (test image name)
 * Next 498 columns → **binary predictions (0/1)** for each food class